AaronGoldsmith/gpt-util/README.md

 post-update.sample        pre-push.sample           push-to-checkout.sample
 </pre>

+To use a hook, rename the file without the `.sample` suffix.

+use `chmod +x <path to file>` to set the execute (x) permission on the perl file

 For a more in depth overview on Git Hooks, I reccomend [Atlassian's Tutorial](https://www.atlassian.com/git/tutorials/git-hooks)

-[Auto Commit Message](prepare-commit-msg.sh): Instruct GPT3.5 to review the modified code and summarize the changes.
+[Auto Commit Message](hooks/prepare-commit-msg): Instruct GPT3.5 to review the modified code and summarize the changes.